Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 transformed using idiomatic PyTorch data-loading objects before creating dataloaders and introducing the concepts of training and validation splits.
-As part of this exercise we also discuss how to prepare a dataset in terms of identifying unsuitable characteristics that could introduce bias, unintended behaviour, or spurious results in the learning process.
+As part of this exercise we discuss how to prepare a dataset in terms of identifying unsuitable characteristics that could introduce bias, unintended behaviour, or spurious results in the learning process.
+We also introduce one-hot-encoding as a method to balance loss between different classes.
 Data preparation is followed by creating a net from scratch, introducing loss functions and optimisers, and writing a training and validation loop.
 Finally, we proceed beyond simply training the model, completing the exercise by inspecting